-&lt;sup>7Of course, the magnitude of a freeze alone is not sufficient to explain the impact on prices.
+8Of course, the magnitude of a freeze alone is not sufficient to explain the impact on prices.
 Also important are coincidental effects on the determinants of the supply of Florida FCOJ substitutes such as imported FCOJ from Brazil.
 Examples of these effects are whether there was a drought in the Sao Paolo area of Brazil, tariff rates, and the costs of transportation.

-&lt;sup>8In a separate study by Hebert (1993), similar freezes are also identified using different freeze identification methodology.
+9In a separate study by Hebert (1993), similar freezes are also identified using a different freeze identification methodology.

-Table 3 documents the percentage difference between the October USDA forecast and final production, which is generally reported in August of the following year, for all the years in our 30-year sample.
-Freeze years, as classified by Attaway (1997), are noted, and we also report the average across the 11 freeze years and 19 non-freeze years.
-Several observations are of interest.
-First, the USDA's forecasts in non-freeze years are nearly unbiased, with only a 1.3% difference on average between the forecast and the realization.
-However, there is substantial variation in forecast accuracy, with underestimates and overestimates as large as 6.2% and 8.1%, respectively.
-Second, and most important, there is a considerable reduction in orange production in freeze years, with 12.7% less production than forecast.
+12.7% less production than forecast.
 Again, there is substantial variation, with a maximum decline of 30.5%.
 If the demand for oranges is downward sloping and there is no perfect substitute for Florida oranges (at the prevailing price), then the spot price of oranges should rise in response to a decline in supply.
 Given the economic laws of supply and demand, therefore, futures prices on FCOJ should move in the same direction.

-2.3 Futures Prices
+3.3 Futures Prices

 In order to investigate the effect of freezes on prices, we obtained daily closing prices of FCOJ futures from September 1967 to August 1998.
 On each trading day prices of the three near maturity contracts were collected from Bridge/CRB and Datastream.
 We also collected volume and open interest data.
 There are a number of ways to generate a continuous return series from the three price series.
 In general, we attempt to get the most accurate proxy for price changes in spot FCOJ prices.
 We need to take into consideration two important characteristics of futures' prices that may affect the accuracy of calculated returns - liquidity and limit days.
 First, it is well known that near maturity contracts are the most liquid, a fact that we verified with the volume and open interest data.
 However, liquidity diminishes rapidly as a contract comes close to expiration, particularly in the expiration month.
 These factors were considered in constructing the continuous return series.
 A second issue is that price moves on futures contracts are limited by the exchange.
-The magnitude of these price limits and the contracts to which they applied changed over the course of our sample, but the general impact of price limits is to prevent prices from fully incorporating information on days with important information releases.
+The magnitude of these price limits and the contracts to which they applied change over the course of our sample, but the general impact of price limits is to prevent prices from fully incorporating information on days with important information releases.
 We adjust for this phenomenon in the standard way by aggregating returns over consecutive days with price moves that hit either the lower or upper limit.
 For example, when a severe freeze occurs, the price may hit the upper limit for 4 consecutive days.
-In this case, we aggregate returns over these 4 days plus the next day, which is a no-limit day, and use this as the 1-day return.
+In this case, we aggregate returns over these 4 days plus the next day, which is a no-limit day, and use this as the 1- day return.
 The precise algorithm we use to construct the spliced data series is described in the appendix.

 Given this continuous daily return series, Table 3 provides the cumulative return over the winter season (December through February) for each year and the average of these returns for freeze and non-freeze years.
-The average return is almost 19% higher in freeze than in non-freeze years, namely 12.7% versus -6.1%, although there is substantial variation in returns on an annual basis.
+The average return is almost 19% higher in freeze years than in non-freeze years, namely 12.7% versus - 6.1%, although there is substantial variation in returns on an annual basis.

 This suggests that, on average, futures prices are indeed higher in years in which production has been impacted negatively.